GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/mappers.rst

         override the mapping in part or in whole.
 The default is "default".
         A recipe library should have a module attribute ``default`` that is assigned the name of the default function (recipe) to run if that library is selected.
-This guarantee that if a library is selected there will always be a recipe matching ``recipename`` to run.
+This guarantees that if a library is selected there will always be a recipe matching ``recipename`` to run.

         ``recipename`` can also be the name of a specific recipe that will be